 '''

 [Cache]

 publicstring GetValue( int id )

+ł

 Console.WriteLine( $">> Retrieving {id} from the database..." );

 Thread.Sleep( 1000 );

 CachingServices.CurrentContext.AddDependency( GetValueDependencyString( id ) );

 returnthis.data[id];

 }

 publicvoid Update( int id, stringvalue )

 {

 this.data[id] = value;

 CachingServices.Invalidation.Invalidate( GetValueDependencyString( id ) );

 }

 }

 class Program

-{
+ł

 staticvoid Main( string[] args )

 {

 CachingServices.DefaultBackend = new MemoryCachingBackend();

 Database db = new Database();

 db.Update( 1, "first" );

 Console.WriteLine( "Retrieving value of 1 for the 1st time should hit the database." );

 Console.WriteLine( "Retrieved: " + db.GetValue( 1 ) );

 Console.WriteLine( "Retrieving value of 1 for the 2nd time should NOT hit the database." );

 Console.WriteLine( "Retrieved: " + db.GetValue( 1 ) );

 db.Update( 1, "second" );

 Console.WriteLine( "Retrieving updated value of 1 for the 1st time should hit the database." );

 Console.WriteLine( "Retrieved: " + db.GetValue( 1 ) );

 }

 }

 '''

+'''

+The output of this sample is:

+'''

+''' Retrieving value of 1for the 1st time should hit the database.

+Retrieved: first

+Retrieving value of 1for the 2nd time should NOT hit the database.

+Retrieved: first

-Retrieving value of 1for the 1st time should hit the database. >> Retrieving 1from the database...
-Retrieved: first Retrieved: first Retrieving updated value of 1for the 1st time should hit the database. >> Retrieving 1from the database...
-Retrieved: second
+Retrieving updated value of 1for the 1st time should hit the database.

+Retrieved: second '''

-Working with object-oriented dependencies through the ICacheDependency interface
+Adding object-oriented dependencies through the ICacheDependency interface